How Much Does a Tax Attorney Cost?

 How Much Are Offer-in-Compromise Attorney Fees?

-The average tax lawyer rates for an offer in compromise range from $4,000 to $7,500.
+The average tax lawyer cost for an offer in compromise ranges from $4,000 to $7,500.
 An offer in compromise lets you pay off your tax debt for less than you owe.
 This program is complicated and has low acceptance rates.
-For best results, you should hire a tax attorney who has experience with offers in compromise.
+For best results, you should hire a tax attorney with experience handling OIC applications, calculating reasonable collection potential, and addressing penalties and interest that may influence the settlement amount.

 Audits